InjectiveLabs/docs/source/includes/_derivativesrpc.md

 Stream orderbook updates for an array of derivative markets.

-Deprecation warning: this api will be removed on April 5th 2023 on test net and on 22th on main net.
-Please use the new api [StreamOrderbooksV2](#injectivederivativeexchangerpc-streamorderbooksv2) instead.
+Deprecation warning: this API will be removed on April 5, 2023 on testnet and on April 22, 2023 on mainnet.
+Please use the new API [StreamOrderbooksV2](#injectivederivativeexchangerpc-streamorderbooksv2) instead.

 ### Request Parameters
 > Request Example: